markschaafsma/TechTest_Tyro_GetTheGroups/README.md

 # TechTest_Tyro_GetTheGroups

-Technical Test - Tyro - Get the Groups - Java SE 8
+### Overview

+This repository contains my Java SE 8 solution to a Technical Test, "Get the Groups", which I did for Tyro Payments in December 2018.

 ### Problem